abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 When two systems are independent then measuring one of systems doesn't provide any information about the second system before the actual measurement of the second system.

 Lets take a joint system $(X_1,X_2)$ in `Ex-1`.
-In that example you can see that the probability associated with the system $X_2$ doesn't change after measuring the system $X_1$ and vice versa is also true.
+In that example you can see that our knowledge of the probability associated with the system $X_2$ doesn't change after measuring the system $X_1$ and vice versa is also true.
 This is exactly why we call them independent systems.

 ## Operations on multiple systems

-### Can we still use stochastic matrix?
+### Can we still use stochastic matrix for multiple systems?

 If we think about multiple systems together as a single system, then the operations on multiple systems can also be defined using stochastic matrix.
 Here the rows and columns of the stochastic matrix corresponds to the entries of the classical state set of the joint system.
-Remember that we can get the calssical state set of the joint system using the cartesian product of the classical state sets of the individual systems.
+Remember that we can get the calssical state set of the joint system using the cartesian product of the classical state sets of individual systems.

 Lets take usual example of two bits joint system $(X_1, X_2)$.
 The rows and columns of the stochastic matrix for this joint system will corresponds to a cartesian product set $\Sigma_1 \times \Sigma_2$.

 ### What about the deterministic operation on multiple systems?

 Deterministic operation is an operation on multiple system for which the input and output corresponds to one of the classical state of the joint system.
 There won't be any uncertainty about the output.
-We will alway get exactly one of the classical states as the output.
+We will alway get exactly one of the classical states as an output.

 > First We will look into a specific example of controlled NOT operation where if $X_1 = 1$ then flip the bit $X_2$, otherwise do nothing.

-The controlled-NOT means, there will be one control bit and if the control bit is 1, then we will apply NOT operation on the other bit.
+In the controlled-NOT gate there will be control and target bits, if that control bit is 1, then we will apply NOT operation on the target bit, otherwise apply identity operation(equivalent to doing nothing) on the target bit.
 The following stochastic matrix represents this operation.
 We have seen about the stochastic matrix in the blog about the single system classical information.(Even though the given below matrix represents deterministic operation, we can call it stochastic because it satisfies the conditions for being a stochastic matrix)

 $$
 \begin{equation}\tag{Ex-5}